Other pages in section

 “The Company’s business shall consist of exploration, production, transportation and marketing of oil and natural gas and exploration and/or development of other energy forms, sale of energy as well as other related activities.
 The business might also involve participation in other similar activities through contribution of equity, loans and/or guarantees”.

-As at 31 December 2021, Panoro Energy currently has three reportable segments with exploration and production of oil and gas, by geographic locations being Equatorial Guinea, Gabon and Tunisia.
+As at 31 December 2022, Panoro Energy currently has four reportable segments with exploration and production of oil and gas, by geographic locations being Equatorial Guinea, Gabon, Tunisia and South Africa.

 Our vision is to use our experience and competence in enhancing value in projects in Africa to the benefit of the countries we operate in and the shareholders of the Company.